thebeebs/devstarworkshop/instructions/deployment/manually.md

 ![alt text](createappaccs02.PNG)

 4) Application Artifacts: These are the available options for identifying the application archive location:

 Upload — Navigate to and upload your application archive and optionally a manifest file or deployment file.
 Click Browse to upload each of these files.
 Specifying a manifest file is required if your application archive doesn’t include this file.

-IF MANUALLY ALWAYS USE THE SAME NAME!
+Important: Please, use allways the same name for the app you deploy!

 ![alt text](createappaccs03.PNG)